Besfort Zeneli: Sweden

 On 9 September 2024, Zeneli declined a call-up to Kosovo U21 and announced him deciding to represent Sweden on an international level instead, due to the alleged mistreatment of him and his brother by the Football Federation of Kosovo.

 On 24 February 2025, Zeneli's request to switch allegiance to Sweden was accepted by FIFA.
 On 12 March 2025, he accepted a call-up to the senior team for the friendly matches against Luxembourg and Northern Ireland.
 He made his full international debut on 22 March 2025, playing for 45 minutes in a friendly 1–0 loss against Luxembourg before being replaced by Yasin Ayari.

+On 12 May 2026, Zeneli was named in the Sweden squad for the 2026 FIFA World Cup.

 Personal life

-Born and raised in Sweden, Zeneli is of Kosovo Albanian origin from Selac, a village near Mitrovica.
-He is the younger brother of Kosovo international Arbër Zeneli.
+Born and raised in Sweden, Zeneli is of Albanian origin from Selac, a village near Mitrovica, Kosovo.
+He is the younger brother of the Kosovo international player Arbër Zeneli.